gharib85/coolvib/doc/index.rst

 ===================================

-**coolvib** is a python package that calculates quantities related to the friction acting on adsorbate atoms and molecules on metal surfaces induced by the electron-phonon coupling or non-adiabatic coupling between electronic and nuclear motion.
-Such coupling can induce adsorbate vibrations to cool down - therefore the name **coolvib**.
+**coolvib** is a python package that calculates quantities related to electronic friction acting on adsorbate atoms and molecules on metal surfaces.
+This friction is induced by non-adiabatic coupling between electronic and nuclear motion.
+Such coupling mediates energy loss of adsorbate vibrations and induces vibrational cooling - therefore the name **coolvib**.

 Features